dotnet/docs/docs/machine-learning/tutorials/image-classification.md

 > [!NOTE]
 > This topic refers to ML.NET, which is currently in Preview, and material may be subject to change.
 For more information, visit [the ML.NET introduction](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet).

 This tutorial and related sample are currently using **ML.NET version 0.10**.
-For more information, see the release notes at the [dotnet/machinelearning GitHub repo](https://github.com/dotnet/machinelearning/tree/master/docs/release-notes)
+For more information, see the release notes at the [dotnet/machinelearning](https://github.com/dotnet/machinelearning/tree/master/docs/release-notes) GitHub repository.

 ## Image classification sample overview